droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 <p>Four of the room’s five windows abruptly slam open, and a cold wind howls through the room.
 Large letters begin to emerge in the frost on the still-closed eastern window, each one meticulously and neatly formed: “IF YOU BE SERVANTS OF THE DEVIL, BEGONE."</p>
 </div>

 The words are a warning sent by Minodora.
-The players can convince her that they aren’t Strahd’s soldiers with a successful DC 5 Charisma (Persuasion) check, succeeding automatically if they inform her of their relationship with Sir Godfrey or their purpose in the mansion.
+The players can convince her that they aren’t Strahd’s soldiers with a successful DC 10 Diplomacy check, succeeding automatically if they inform her of their relationship with Sir Godfrey or their purpose in the mansion.

 Minodora is a solemn, if black-humored spirit.
 If befriended by the players, she can share the following information via frost-shaped words on the eastern window: